jumpinjackie/mapguide-maestro/Docs/userguide/installation.md

 > MapGuide Maestro is not tested for these platforms.
 Binaries are only provided for the adventurous.

 > [!NOTE]
 > Before you run MapGuide Maestro, you need to install the Mono framework.
-Mono is available for download at `http://www.mono-project.com <http://www.mono-project.com>`_
+Mono is available for download [here](http://www.mono-project.com)

 The installation is simply unzipping the file: